Tabtes-Ion/EasyWeather/README.md

 # EasyWeather
+A simple, easy to use weather web application that is light on CPU and memory.
+Can be used on both desktop and mobile.

+Tabtes-Ion: Lead director and tester.
+ColesterBoyFlex: Back and front end developer.

-A group project for Fall 2025 - Introduction to Software Engineering (CSCI-3321-A-B), Georgia Southern University.
+(A group project for Fall 2025 - Introduction to Software Engineering (CSCI-3321-A-B), Georgia Southern University.)